Hlodvik/Ecommerce_API/README.md

   @BLUEPRINTS@

-I feel like this was a risky move as the assignment has clear instructions on using create_all(), but I have WAY TOO MANY MODELS for this to be a single paged application without risking a heart attack.
-After app.py quickly became *overwhelming* I knew I needed to give models routes and everything more breathing room and separate things. asked the web how to do that effectively and Flasks blueprints were what I found to make this work. and as I continued researching, create_all() is never used in real applications. so, please dont mark me off for this. for the sake of readability!!
+After app.py quickly became overwhelming I knew I needed to give models routes and everything more breathing room and separate things. asked the web how to do that effectively and Flasks blueprints were what I found to make this work.

  @file organization